EmmanuelNiyonshuti/sage/README.md

-# sage
+# Sentinel NDVI Pipeline

-SAGE is a backend application that uses the Sentinel Hub API to periodically fetch NDVI (Normalized Difference Vegetation Index) data for farm boundaries (called **parcels** in the application).
+A backend application that uses the Sentinel Hub API to periodically fetch NDVI (Normalized Difference Vegetation Index) data for farm boundaries (called **parcels** in the application).

 The data is stored in a relational database, aggregated into time series, and used to generate